As well as it catchphrases, characters and

 Bluebottle: Because I didn't hear you B4.

-Seagoon: Listen, warning - do not land at Croydon Airport because it's
+Seagoon: Listen, warning - do not land at Croydon Airport because it's not there yet.

 Bluebottle: Righto then.